Moving Sampling Physics-informed Neural Networks induced by Moving Mesh PDE: Preliminary Work

-After that, optimization algorithms such as Adam and LBFGS are used to make the value of $\mathcal{L}_M(\bx;\theta)$ in Eq.\ref{eq:L2_empiricalloss} decrease gradually during the training phase.
-When the value of $\mathcal{L}_M(\bx;\theta)$ is small enough, the solution $\bu(\bx;\theta)$ output by the neural network can be considered as the approximate solution with a sufficiently small error (\cite{shin2020convergence},\cite{shin2023error}).
+After that, optimization algorithms such as Adam \cite{Adam} and LBFGS \cite{LBFGS} are used to make the value of $\mathcal{L}_M(\bx;\theta)$ in Eq \eqref{eq:L2_empiricalloss} decrease gradually during the training process.
+When the value of $\mathcal{L}_M(\bx;\theta)$ is small enough, the solution $\bu(\bx;\theta)$ output by the neural networks can be regarded as the approximate solution with a sufficiently small error (\cite{shin2020convergence},\cite{shin2023error}).